Hisashi Owada

-Hisashi Owada (小和田 恆, Owada Hisashi) is a Japanese former jurist, diplomat and law professor.
+Hisashi Owada (小和田 恆, Owada Hisashi) is a Japanese jurist, diplomat and professor of law.
 He served as a judge on the International Court of Justice from 6 February 2003 until 7 June 2018, and was president of the court from 2009 to 2012.
 He is the father of Empress Masako and the father-in-law of the reigning Emperor of Japan, Naruhito.

 Early life and family

 Owada was born in Shibata, Niigata Prefecture, Japan, the third of seven children.

 Owada's father Takeo is descended from the Owada clan, whose head Shinroku—Masako's 4th-great-grandfather—was called to Murakami in 1787 to serve the Naito clan which the Tokugawa shōgun had installed as the city's rulers sixty-seven years earlier.
 After the fall of the shogunate, the Owadas participated in a salmon-fishing cooperative, the proceeds of which provided schooling for many local children, including Takeo.

 Takeo became principal of a prefectural high school in modern-day Joetsu city and head of its board of education.
 Takeo and his wife would have seven children, all of whom survived infancy to graduate from university or teaching college.
 His five sons all graduated from the University of Tokyo—Akira, who would become assistant professor at the University of London and professor at Senshu University; Takashi, who would become a lawyer; Hisashi; Osamu, who would become head of the Japan National Tourist Organization; and Makoto, who would become an inspector at the Ministry of Transportation's Ports and Harbors Bureau.
 His two daughters Yasuko and Toshiko would marry highly, the former to managing director of Krosaki-Harima Tadashi Katada and the latter to one-time managing director of the Industrial Bank of Japan (IBJ) Kazuhide Kashiwabara.